binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Injection
 ![](images/ThreatTags/easy-common-average-severe.png)

 Injection occurs when untrusted data is sent to an interpreter as part of a command or query.
-The attacker’s hostile data can cause the interpreter to execute commands that would otherwise not be, or accessing data without the correct authorization.
+The attacker’s hostile data can cause the interpreter to execute commands that would not otherwise execute, or gain access to data without the correct authorization.

-In order for injection attacks to be successful, untrusted data must be unsuccessfully validated, filtered and sanitised before it reaches the interpreter.
+In order for injection attacks to be successful, untrusted data must be unsuccessfully validated, filtered, and sanitised before it reaches the interpreter.
+In worst case scenarios, due to horrible security practices, untrusted data isn't validated, filtered, or unsanitised at all.

-Injection defects are often easy to discover simply by examining the code that deals with untrusted data, including internal data.
-These same defects are often harder to discover when black-box testing, either manually or via fuzzers.
+Injection defects are often easy to discover simply by examining the code that handles untrusted data, including internal data.
+These same defects are often harder to discover when blackbox testing, either manually or via fuzzers.
 Defects [can range](https://www.owasp.org/index.php/Injection_Flaws) from trivial to complete system compromise.

-As part of the discovery stage, the attacker can test their queries to start building up what they think the underlying structure looks like.
-Then with any number of useful on-line query test tools, such as [freeformatter.com](http://www.freeformatter.com/), the attacker can make as little noise to signal ratio as possible.
+As part of the discovery stage, the attacker can test their queries to start enumerating what they think the underlying structure looks like.
+Then, with any number of useful on-line query test tools, such as [freeformatter.com](http://www.freeformatter.com/), the attacker can keep the signal to noise ratio as low as possible.

 #### SQLi {#web-applications-identify-risks-sqli}

 ![](images/HandsOnHack.png)

-One of the simplest and quickest vulnerabilities to fix is SQL Injection, yet it is still at the top of the hit lists.
+One of the simplest and quickest vulnerabilities to fix is SQL Injection, yet it remains at the top of vulnerability lists.
 I am going to hammer this home some more.
-Also checkout the [podcast I hosted](http://www.se-radio.net/2017/09/se-radio-episode-302-haroon-meer-on-network-security/) with [Haroon Meer](https://twitter.com/haroonmeer) as guest on Network Security for Software Engineering Radio, where Haroon discussed using SQLi for data exfiltration.
+Also checkout the [podcast I hosted](https://binarymist.io/publication/ser-podcast-network-security/) with [Haroon Meer](https://twitter.com/haroonmeer) as a guest on Network Security for Software Engineering Radio, where Haroon discussed using SQLi for data exfiltration.

 I> ## Synopsis
 I>
-I> I have used the Dam Vulnerable Web Application (DVWA) from the OWASP Broken Web Applications [VM](http://sourceforge.net/projects/owaspbwa/files/) for this exercise.
-You can load this VM in a VMware product or add the virtual machine disk to a new VM in VirtualBox.
+I> I have used the Damn Vulnerable Web Application (DVWA) from the OWASP Broken Web Applications [VM](http://sourceforge.net/projects/owaspbwa/files/) for this exercise.
+You can load this VM in a VMware product, or add the virtual machine disk to a new VM in VirtualBox.
 It's an Ubuntu 64 bit image.
-Once you have your VM ready to boot, use the Host-only Adapter so it's sand-boxed from the rest of your network.
+Once you have your VM ready to boot, use the Host-only Adapter so it's sandboxed from the rest of your network.
 You really don't want an attacker gaining access to this VM as it is purposely vulnerable and attacks could easily be launched from it.
 I>
 I> Start the machine.